RedlionEster/Habit-Tracker-App/README.md

 * Run the application and select "Analyse Habits".
 * Choose from the following options:

-   *List all habits:* View a list of all currently tracked habits.
+   -*List all habits:* View a list of all currently tracked habits.
-   *List habits by periodicity:* View habits filtered by their periodicity (Daily or Weekly).
+   -*List habits by periodicity:* View habits filtered by their periodicity (Daily or Weekly).
-   *Longest streak of all habits:* View the longest streak achieved among all habits.
+   -*Longest streak of all habits:* View the longest streak achieved among all habits.
-   *Longest streak for a habit:* View the longest streak achieved for a specific habit.
+   -*Longest streak for a habit:* View the longest streak achieved for a specific habit.

 ### Deleting a Habit
 Run the application and select "Delete Habit".